magento/merchdocs/src/marketing/price-rule-discount-first-purchase.md

    - In the panel on the left, choose **Conditions**.

-       The default condition begins, “If ALL of these conditions are TRUE:”
+       The default condition begins, "If ALL of these conditions are TRUE:"

    - Click **Add** (![Add icon]({% link images/images/btn-add-grn.png %})) and select `Number of Orders`.